calvinchankf/CCKFNavDrawer/README.md

 ### Limitation
 * It is ios7 only.
 * It is currently portrait only, I will make it landscape soon.
 Of couse, I welcome and appreciate someone can make it landscape compatible.
 FORK me if you want to make it better!

-### Thank you guys so much for all your support.
-The project has been discontinued.
-Thank you.